Phaistos Disc: Sign correlations

 The distribution of symbol pairs too is highly non-uniform.
 For example, of the 17 occurrences of sign 12 (SHIELD), thirteen follow immediately sign 02 (PLUMED HEAD).

 Text

 The following is a single image of the text "unrolled".
 While the order of the characters is left-to-right reversed, the signs themselves are in the original orientation.

 Unrolled and left-to-right reversed image of the text.

 Directionality

 Evans, at one point, published an assertion that the disc had been written, and should be read, from the center out, because it would have been easiest to place the inscription first and then size the disc to fit the text.
-There is general agreement that he was wrong, and Evans himself later changed his mind: the inscription was made, and should be read, in the clockwise sense, from the outside in toward the centre, as with the similar spiral inscription on the Lead Plaque of Magliano.
+There is general agreement that he was wrong, and Evans himself later changed his mind: the inscription was made, and should be read, in the clockwise sense, from the outside in toward the center, as with the similar spiral inscription on the Lead Plaque of Magliano.